 4K for Cancer participants will provide hope and inspiration to communities across the country who have been impacted by cancer.
 Participants may attend community dinners, chat with hosts, or present on the 4K for Cancer program to spread awareness and create a community of support.

-Chemo Care Bags contain items such as blankets, back scratchers, hand lotion, toiletries, and puzzle books to make long hours at the hospital a little easier for young adult patients and families.
+Courage Kits contain items such as blankets, back scratchers, hand lotion, toiletries, and puzzle books to make long hours at the hospital a little easier for young adult patients and families.
 They contain items that young adult cancer survivors have deemed “essential” to have while in the hospital.
-The 4K for Cancer teams will assemble and deliver chemo care bags to hospitals along their routes.
+The 4K for Cancer teams will assemble and deliver kits to hospitals along their routes.

 Days of Dedication